- Written by eric

 About DFW Elite Toy Museum

 Rare cars, dog antiques, collectible toys, and hard-to-find memorabilia are featured at the DFW Elite Toy Museum, which contains more than 3,000 pieces collected by serial entrepreneur and real estate developer Ron Sturgeon.
 Admission is free to the dog-friendly museum, which is located at 5940 Eden Drive in Haltom City, Texas.
 On display now at the museum is a special “Robots and Space Toys” exhibit, featuring some unique and hard-to-find robots.
-The exhibit allows visitors to experience mid-20th century space toy history in person.
+The exhibit, which can be seen during the museum’s regular hours, allows visitors to experience mid-20th century space toy history in person.
 Sturgeon owns the only two museums in Haltom City, a suburb of Fort Worth, the toy museum and the salon and spa museum.